sahilpawarr/sahilpawarr111.github.io/README.md

 ## Hi, I’m Sahil!

 I recently graduated with honors in economics from the **[Gokhale Institute of Politics and Economics](https://gipe.ac.in/)**.
-I am passionate about economic development, fiscal policy and venture capital.
+I am passionate about economic development,fiscal policy and venture capital.

 Currently, i’m working as an Analyst - Founder's Office at **[Cambridge Wealth](https://www.cambridgewealth.in/)**, a fintech startup in the wealth management space, where I work as Chief of Staff to the CEO's office.
 My role largely involves working at the intersection of data, business and finance.